-- School makes us punctual : Going to school every morning on time.
+- The school makes us punctual: Going to school every morning on time.
 And getting classes on time makes students punctual.

-You should definitely check out another article in which I shared the benefits of school and education in detail.
+You should definitely check out another article in which I shared the importance of education in detail.

 Cons of Schools